-Title 1 Scope and Application R2-1.1 This Chapter identifies the Authorisation requirements for Applicants wishing to be authorised as CSPs under Article 3 of the Act, and the applicable Authorisation process.
-R2-1.2 This Chapter applies to all Applicants, except for Titles 7 and 8 which shall not apply to Applicants who are individuals.
-Title 2 The Authorisation Requirement for CSPs R2-2.1 Any person, operating in or from Malta, who acts or holds himself out as acting as a CSP by way of its business, shall apply to the Authority for authorisation in terms of Article 3 of the Act: Provided that persons who are licensed, authorised or recognised by the Authority in terms of any one of the laws for the purposes of which the MFSA has been designated as competent authority, other than those exempt in terms of the Exemption Regulations, are still subject to authorisation in terms of the Act.
+Title 1 Scope and Application

+- R2-1.1 This Chapter identifies the Authorisation requirements for Applicants wishing to be authorised as CSPs under Article 3 of the Act, and the applicable Authorisation process. - R2-1.2 This Chapter applies to all Applicants, except for Titles 7 and 8, which shall not apply to Applicants who are individuals.

+Title 2 The Authorisation Requirement for CSPs

+R2-2.1 Any person, operating in or from Malta, who acts or holds himself out as acting as a CSP by way of its business, shall apply to the Authority for authorisation in terms of Article 3 of the Act:

+Provided that persons who are licensed, authorised or recognised by the Authority in terms of any one of the laws for the purposes of which the MFSA has been designated as Competent Authority, other than those exempt in terms of the Exemption Regulations, are still subject to authorisation in terms of the Act.

 Provided further that an Applicant shall only apply for authorisation under one of the classes referred to in the Act.

-R2-2.2 Pursuant to R2-2.1, a person providing, or holding itself out as providing, CSP services in or from Malta, without being so authorised by the MFSA shall be in breach of the Act.
-R2-2.3 Employees of a CSP or directors of a CSP, whose appointment as directors or company secretary or similar position to another company or legal person is arranged by that CSP, are not subject to authorisation, in terms of the Act, in their own name.
-R2-2.4 Where a person is providing, by way of business, services as a director or company secretary of one or more companies, a partner in a partnership or a similar position in other legal entities, then that person is subject to authorisation as a CSP in his own name, in terms of the Act.
-R2-2.5 In the case of a joint venture or outsourcing agreement entered into by a Maltese CSP with an overseas entity, whereby only the local entity would be effectively 'holding itself out' to provide company services and actually provides these services in Malta, the authorisation requirement in terms of the Act would only apply to the local entity.
-R2-2.6 Pursuant to R2-2.6 where overseas entities hold themselves out as providing the services set out in article 3 of the Act, on the basis of a joint venture or outsourcing agreement with a Maltese CSP, by virtue of which only the latter would be effectively performing such services in or from Malta, it is only the local company service provider which is subject to authorisation in terms of the Act:
+- R2-2.2 Pursuant to R2-2.1, a person providing, or holding itself out as providing, CSP services in or from Malta, without being so authorised by the MFSA, shall be in breach of the Act. - R2-2.3 Employees of a CSP or directors of a CSP, whose appointment as directors or company secretary or similar position to another company or Legal Person is arranged by that CSP, are not subject to authorisation, in terms of the Act, in their own name. - R2-2.4 Where a person is providing, 'by way of business', services as a director or company secretary of one or more companies, a partner in a partnership or a similar position in other legal entities, then that person is subject to authorisation as a CSP in his own name, in terms of the Act.

+Provided that where such director or company secretary is acting in a private capacity, in that such person is a Beneficial Owner, or has a substantial financial interest in, or possesses special voting rights [conferring control], in a company, partnership or other legal entities in which he holds such position(s), then such person shall not require authorisation in terms of the CSP Act.

+- R2-2.5 In the case of a joint venture or outsourcing agreement entered into by a Maltese CSP with an overseas entity, whereby only the local entity would be effectively 'holding itself out' to provide Company Services and actually provides these services in Malta, the authorisation requirement in terms of the Act would only apply to the local entity. - R2-2.6 Pursuant to R2-2.5 where overseas entities hold themselves out as providing the services set out in article 3 of the Act, on the basis of a joint venture or outsourcing agreement with a Maltese CSP, by virtue of which only the latter would be effectively performing such services in or from Malta, it is only the local Company Service Provider which is subject to authorisation in terms of the Act:

-Provided that the overseas entity shall specify to its current or prospective clients, as well as, in any marketing material it issues, that it is holding itself out as providing the services set out in article 3 of the Act on the basis of a joint venture or outsourcing agreement with a Maltese CSP the name of which shall be specified.
+Provided that the overseas entity shall specify to its current or prospective clients, as well as, in any marketing material it issues, that it is holding itself out as providing the services set out in article 3 of the Act on the basis of a joint venture or outsourcing agreement with a Maltese CSP, the name of which shall be specified.